 Cleaning this material should be easy and require a simple soaking in tank water.
 Substrate Pro would provide good biological filtration in a canister filter.

 - It provides a great surface for bacterial colony support

 - This product can be used in almost all filters

 - Price point – however it’s a great brand

 All of the products reviewed above provide an adequate structure that is necessary for good bacteria to thrive.
-Of the five, we feel that the Fluval Biomax Bio Rings - 500 grams/17.63 ounces provides aquarium hobbyists with the best features.
+Of the five, we feel that the Fluval Biomax Bio Rings, Biological Filter Media for Aquariums, 17.63 oz., A1456 provides aquarium hobbyists with the best features.

-- Replenish only half at one time to allow proper seeding
+- Replenish only half the filter media at one time to allow proper seeding

 - Will not affect water characteristics